tau-adl/Position-Control-Using-ORBSLAM2-on-the-Jetson-Nano/README.md

 ## Running OrbSLAM2 on the Bebop2 camera:
 * create a ROS worksapce, bebop_ws, in your home folder according to https://bebop-autonomy.readthedocs.io/en/latest/installation.html

-Copy the bebop.yaml file from this repo to ~/ORB_SLAM2_CUDA
+Copy the bebop.yaml file from this repo to:

+~/ORB_SLAM2_CUDA/Examples/ROS/ORB_SLAM2_CUDA/conf

 Change the bebop_ros_mono.launch in the original repo to the file in this repo.